gsa-oes/office-of-evaluation-sciences/_collaborations/sba-grant-equity.md

 year: 2020
 domain: Economic Opportunity
 agency: Small Business Administration
-summary: Documenting approaches and challenges in ensuring accessto small business grant and loan programs.
+summary: Documenting approaches and challenges in ensuring access to small business grant and loan programs.
 ---
 ## What was the challenge?